Dhruv-mak/cis6930fa24-project1/README.md

 ### Concept Redactor

 The concept redactor identifies and marks sentences related to specific concepts in a document for redaction.
-It uses WordNet to find synonyms, Datamuse API to find related words, and utilizes the Hugging Face zero-shot classification model (`facebook/bart-large-mnli`) to accurately determine sentence relevance.
-If a sentence is found to be related to the specified concepts, all tokens in that sentence are marked for redaction.
+It uses the Datamuse API to find related words and utilizes the Hugging Face zero-shot classification model (`facebook/bart-large-mnli`) to accurately determine sentence relevance.
+If a sentence is found to be related to the specified concepts or their related words, all tokens in that sentence are marked for redaction by setting the custom attribute `token._.redact` to `True`.
+The identified redactions are logged using the `log_redactions` function for monitoring and auditing purposes.

 ## Pipeline